SUSSBIA/fabric-onboarding-experience/glossary.md

 Department workspace outputs are not automatically production assets.

+Department workspace requests should identify both a workspace owner and deputy workspace owner so that ownership does not depend on one person.

 ### Deployment Pipeline

 A Fabric lifecycle management feature that can help move content between development, test, and production stages.

 Not every onboarding or department use case requires a deployment pipeline.

+### Deputy Workspace Owner

+A backup accountable person for a department workspace.

+The deputy workspace owner helps support continuity if the workspace owner leaves, changes role, or is unavailable.

 ### Direct Lake